karansundariya/FI_Money_assignment/README.md

 ## 🆘 Support

-If you encounter any issues:
+If you encounter any issues

 1. Check the [Issues](../../issues) page
 2. Create a new issue with detailed information